Australian Computer Society (ACS) Process & Charges

 Each Employment reference must contain:

-• The start and finish date of the employment.
+• The start and finish dates of the employment.
 This should be mentioned in a DD/MM/YY format.

 • The reference should contain the roles and duties performed during the employment.
 This will be used to evaluate the relevance of work experience to the nominated occupation.

-• Number of hours worked which can be full-time and part-time.
+• Number of hours worked, which can be full-time or part-time.
 A minimum of 20 hours of work per week is required.

 • The reference should mention the country where the employment was undertaken.

-• The reference should be written on the company’s letter head and should be undersigned by the author.
+• The reference should be written on the company’s letterhead and should be signed by the author.

-• The reference should be certified as a valid copy by an authorized notary.
+• The reference should be certified as a valid authorized person.

-Full-time work will only be considered if the candidate completed 20 hours of working time per week.
+Full-time work will only be considered if the candidate completes 20 hours of working time per week.
 Any working time less than 20 hours per week will not be assessed by ACS.

-The reference letter should clearly mention the country the candidate was employed in.
-If the candidate was employed in multiple countries, the reference letter should contain the name of all those countries with the start and end date of the employment.
+The reference letter should state the country in which the candidate was employed.
+The candidate has held multiple series of employment;; e reference letter should include all series, along with the start and end dates of their employment.

-Generic job description mentioned in the reference letter will not be assessed.
-Clear and detailed information of the jobs and duties performed should be stated in the reference letter.
+A generic job description mentioned in the reference letter will not be assessed.
+Clear and detailed information about the jobs and duties performed should be stated in the reference letter.

-The candidate’s employer should sign reference letter or the person authorized for making the reference letter.
-The name, sign and contact number of the person making the reference letter for the candidate should be mentioned.
+The candidate’s employer should sign the reference letter or be authorised to do so on their behalf.
+The name, signature, and contact number of the person authorized to sign the reference letter for the candidate should be included.

 Mentioned below are the reference letter formats that are not acceptable: